yelouafi/nant/README.md

 )
 ```

-See how we've discarded all those `col-sm-*` references from form templates.
-If we want to change the form layout we have to apply changes in one place; This is good example of how javascript allows for good concern separation.
+See how we've decoupled form layout and form field définition.

-We can even do better by abstracting more bootstrap grid concepts
+We can do better by abstracting away more bootstrap grid concepts

 ```javascript
 function BtFormLayout(cols, media) {